High Point Office

 6. Administration (5%)

 Collection of patient data and provision of reports of patient services and newborn tracking are provided regularly to the Program Director.
-Employee participates and provides leadership planning services and program activities.

 B. Knowledge, Skills, Abilities, Training & Experience Requirements